-Refer to Figure 2-2 & Figure 2-3
+Refer to Figure 2-2 & Figure 2-3 on page 29:

 - With cutter attached to a tractor, disengage power take-off, and park on a level, hard surface.
 Place tractor gear selector in park or set park brake. - 2.
-Using hydraulic lift, adjust center deck height so that front skids (#2) are 2 to 3 inches above ground. - Wait for blades to come to a complete stop and then fold wings up to transport position. - Shut tractor engine off and remove switch key before dismounting from tractor. - Lock wings in the up position with the transport pins.See "Transport Pins" on page 34 for instructions.
+Using hydraulic lift, adjust center deck height so that front skids (#2) are 2 to 3 inches above ground. - 3.
+Wait for blades to come to a complete stop and then fold wings up to transport position.